 The Kubu Rattan Journey ~

-1. The rattan is a wild vine that is endemic in areas of Indonesia and has been used for centuries to make baskets for local communities and more recently in last 30 years or so to International markets.
+1. The rattan is a wild vine that is endemic in areas of Indonesia and has been used for centuries to make baskets for local communities and more recently, in the last 30 years or so, to International markets.
 Rattan is lightweight, durable, flexible, and attractive.

 2. Our production unit is located in the Cirebon region of Java, however, the rattan does not grow in this region.
 The rattan is harvested from local sources in the neighbouring island of Surawasi.

 3. There are many techniques of processing the rattan, one technique is called "kubu".

 4. Kubu is a technique where the harvested rattan is submerged in a pond of mud and leaves for about four weeks - before weaving the baskets.
 It is a natural treatment against woodworm and other bugs and the rattan changes colour to an earthy pale grey.